 What will I need to take with me to the exam?

 The exams officer should give you details of where to go on the day of the exam, but we’d suggest you arrive about half an hour early just in case you run into any problems locating the room.

-There are restrictions on what you can and can’t take into the exam room, so here’s a refresher if it’s been a while since you last studied.
+There are restrictions on what you can and can’t take into the exam room with you, so here’s a refresher if it’s been a while since you last sat an exam.

 - Your photo ID

 - Your Statement of Entry (this is not essential but might be helpful)

 - A calculator unless the exam paper specifies otherwise

 - Maths equipment such as a compass, protractor etc if required

 - Your mobile phone

 - Any pieces of paper even if they are blank